amry666/saba-framework/README.md

 - 2024-08-06 13:47:14 | Filter affected to summary params fixed
 - 2024-08-06 13:03:11 | Filter affected to summary fixed
 - 2024-08-06 11:47:13 | add feature: Filter affected to summary with attr "dynamicColumnsFilterToSummary": true.
-- 2024-07-31 01:17:58 | force page to 1 when filtering/searching if serverside true on table, try to fixed chat contact list scroll peformance

 =====================================